cvonfeldt/BOTS-Splunk/BOTS v1 - Web Brute Force Investigation/README.md

 ![Q7 Brute Force IP](screenshots/q7-brute-force-ip.png)

-Also when looking at the one login attempt from 40.80.148.42 on the Joomla admin, we can see that it was successful and lasting as its connection_type is "keep_alive" where all of the brute force attempts are "closed."
+Also when looking at the one login attempt from 40.80.148.42 (not the brute force source, but the machine that used the successful credentials eventually) on the Joomla admin, we can see that it was successful and lasting as its connection_type is "keep_alive" where all of the brute force attempts are "closed."

 ![Q7 Successful Login](screenshots/q7-successful-login.png)
 ![Q7 Brute Force IP](screenshots/q7-posts.png)